The executive board meets mainly on Thursday morning during terms.

 The council meets about once a month during terms.
-The dates of the next meetings of the council: not decided yet.
+The next meetings will tentatively be on the 27th of March, the 24th of April and the 15th of May.

 The right to submit an initiative